digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/run-py.md

 title: Run Python Code
 ---

-In ToolJet, custom **Run Python Code** can be used to interact with components and queries, making it possible to customize actions and data handling.
+In JumpStart, custom **Run Python Code** can be used to interact with components and queries, making it possible to customize actions and data handling.

 <img className="screenshot-full" src="/img/datasource-reference/custom-python/add-run-py.png" alt="Run Python code" />